mackler/lecture-trainer/README.md

 ## Usage

 The name of the source file must have the suffix `.txt` and its contents must be text.
-Each block of text separated by two newlines will be converted to a separate sound file.
+Each block of text separated by two (or more) newlines will be converted to a separate sound file.
 All sound files and playlists will be written to a directory having the same name as the source file except for the `.txt` suffix.
-The directory will be created if necessary.
+This output directory will be created if necessary.

 The name of the script is `render`, so